Top 5 Ways to Use Surveys to Improve Diversity and Inclusion in the Workplace

 Checkbox offers a library of survey templates, so you can choose the one that best aligns with your goals.

-Create the survey.
+Create your workplace diversity survey questions.
 Using Checkbox no-code survey editor, you can create surveys quickly and easily.
 You can add a range of question types, such as multiple-choice questions, open-ended questions, rating scales, and more.

 You can personalize and align each survey with your branding to create a seamless employee experience.